 Rose Petals Soothing Salve (Perfect for Glowing Sweetly Scented Skin)

-This article contains my recipe for herbal Rose Petal Salve...a wonderful skin-soothing gift for a friend or yourself.
+This article contains my recipe for herbal Rose Petal Salve...a wonderful, handmade, easy skin-soothing gift for a friend or yourself.

 I don't know anyone who doesn't love roses!
 Their soft petals, beautiful colors, and incredible scent are a special gift to us.
 Not only are roses beautiful in all ways, as an herb, they also contain chemicals that provide us with many health benefits.